conorhastings/redux-test-recorder-react/README.md

 ## Redux Test Recorder React

+`npm install redux-test-recorder-react --save-dev`

 A react component that provides a gui to the <a href="http://github.com/conorhastings/redux-test-recorder">redux-test-recorder</a> redux middleware which can be used to auto generate reducer tests for redux applications through testing UI interactions.
-You can use use the props exported by the middleware and pass those to the TestRecorder component at your application root
+You can use use the props exported by the middleware and pass those to the TestRecorder component at your application root.

 ```js
 import {store, recordProps } from './store';